juliia2/udash/README.md

 # Welcome!
-NAME HERE is an application designed to simplify student life.
-It provides a one page over look of the courses you have taken, are currently taking, and need to.
-NAME HERE was created with Python and React for the uOttaHack 8!
+uDash is an application designed to simplify student life.
+It provides a one page over look of the courses you have taken, are currently taking, and need to. uDash was created with Python and React for the uOttaHack 8!

 ## React + Vite